btnguyenPersonal/edit/README.md

     - on resize, reset window
 ## backlog
     - terminal instance inside editor
+    - ability to change file in editor // want to put some work to make this part really nice, might come after opening as workspace
     - file explorer
     - change to using built in GUI stuff? might not bother with this one and do it myself
     - search and replace (file)